 Is summer all about reuniting lots of friends with all the kids running around together?
 Campland on the Bay is a campground teeming with fun and excitement for all ages to enjoy.
 Complete with a two swimming pools, a full calendar of scheduled events ranging from bingo to dodge ball, to sand castle contests, you won't hear kids whining, "Mom, I'm bored" here.
 Rent any kind of equipment you can imagine hourly or for the day from the marina: paddle boards, kayaks, surrey bikes and wave runners are just a few choices.
 There is a skate park, horseshoe pit and even an ice cream shop on site to delight all ages.
 At night, the festive entertainment continues with live music, dancing and light parades on the weekends.
 Prices range widely in the summer from $59/night for tent camping to $388 for a beachfront RV site.

 San Diego, Ca 92109

 Did you know Lake Poway offers family campouts in the summer and spring for novice campers?
 Usually closed to the public at dusk, Lake Poway is taking reservations for camping along the lake’s shore for a few weekends in July and August that include such luxuries as a guided night hike, campfire with s’mores, a magic show and a pancake breakfast.
 Dust off your tent and pull out the sleeping bags.
 This is a great way to introduce kids to fishing, easy hiking and camping all within a short drive from home.
-Upcoming family camp out dates: July 8-9, July 22-23 and Aug.
-5-6.
+Upcoming family camp out dates: July 7-8, July 21-22, Aug.
+4-5.

 Insider dirt: Bring along dinner supplies to BBQ and a grill and charcoal.